 UM/UIM Insurance Coverage

-Uninsured Motorist insurance (UM) pays for injuries, such as medical expenses, that result from an accident caused by a driver who is uninsured.
+Uninsured Motorist insurance (UM) pays for injuries, such as medical bills, that result from an accident caused by a driver who is uninsured.
 UM insurance also protects you and your passengers if struck by a hit-and-run driver.

 Underinsured Motorist insurance (UIM) pays for injuries that result from an accident caused by a driver who has too little insurance to cover all of the injuries.